 AAC ACM Codec

-(or almost any ACM client).
-AAC ACM Codec is basically a wrapped Audio Compression Manager interface around the free libfaad library by M. Bakker of Nero AG.
+This program is actually a wrapped Audio Compression Manager interface around the free libfaad library by M. Bakker of Nero AG.

 - Currently AAC ACM Codec can only decode AAC